 leaders and theorists

-successes of other schools saves time and money.
-The key
+of other schools saves time and money.
+The key elements for leadership

 Articulating Vision Leaders must articulate a concrete vision of goals and